buddhiW/AI_travel_assistant/README.md

 ## Usage

-Navigate to the folder corresponding to each approach within the `core` folder and execute main.py
+Navigate to the folder corresponding to each approach within the `core` folder and execute main.py.

-    ```bash
+    ```
     python main.py
     ```